Three different men, with three different sufferings, and how a tiny Barbie shoe changed their souls.

 Under the picture lay a journal.
 He opened it.
 Tickets to a Broadway play.
 A dried flower.
 Some ribbons.
 Scribblings he didn’t read.
 A picture of her with a dog.
 Did she even own a dog?
 Where is it now?

 He turned the page.
 A self-portrait, sketched with colored pencils.
 Taped to her feet was a pink Barbie shoe.
-From her mouth were written the words, “I wish was home.”
+From her mouth were written the words, “I wish were home.”

 Somewhere a dog barked.